tarantool/doc/doc/how-to/getting_started_tcm.rst

 .. note::

-    During the development, it is also convenient to use the TCM-embedded etcd for storing the configurations of connected Tarantool EE clusters in it.
+    During the development, it is also convenient to use the TCM-embedded etcd as a configuration storage for Tarantool EE clusters connected to TCM it.
     Learn more in :ref:`configuration_etcd`.

 Logging into TCM
 ----------------